 Cancellations: I understand there may be times when you have to cancel and or rearrange a session.
 I will try to be as flexible as possible but require a minimum of 24 hours notice otherwise the full session fee will be payable.

-I offer short- term therapy (often 6-12 weeks) and long-term therapy from my peaceful, semi-rural home in Swanwick, which is very near Whiteley, Locks Heath, Warsash, Hamble, Botley, Hedge-End and The Meon Valley.
+I offer short- term therapy (often 6-12 weeks) and long-term therapy from my peaceful, semi-rural office in Titchfield-which is very near Whiteley, Locks Heath, Warsash, Hamble, Botley, Hedge-End and The Meon Valley.
 Short-term therapy often works well for specific problem areas of life, whereas long-term therapy is better suited to a person who wants to address recurrent patterns of distress, or is wishing to embark on a journey of self-discovery.
-Parking is available on the drive or road and there are WC facilities within the therapy room.
+Parking is available in the village and there are WC facilities within the therapy room.